9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 4/I. Phases of incident response playbooks.md

 ## Playbook overview

-A **playbook** is a manual that provides details about any operational action.
+A **[[playbook]]** is a manual that provides details about any operational action.
 Essentially, a playbook provides a predefined and up-to-date list of steps to perform when responding to an incident.

 ![Une analyste qui utilise un playbook](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/qw2OZW3yR1mxXRbPB1hM7w_617d975b56f64c68a26c2aee35004bf1_BTtE4EbRQ9_-1C9WWklOU8-Gd6LLhOgGS4Vm7i_pyp-74LH4jhgguaIvcnDUiZSfYKfnjCv3VLHqmx_-K-5mOyf3wuc5oljeJUgt0Zkk5x-wE8lKKhDcCF_ST43l4-D3Qj84qy3bOkbZqnrYov2jfiZiEINajO9AGMeKUqYCNKfBFJTOWu_fxNBEQY2D0g?expiry=1693785600000&hmac=YEP-F4gAPEwG3t6BCE4LGUAqhNERdihDJ6SPBI1RrrE)

-Playbooks are accompanied by a strategy.
+[[Playbook]]s are accompanied by a strategy.
 The strategy outlines expectations of team members who are assigned a task, and some playbooks also list the individuals responsible.
 The outlined expectations are accompanied by a plan.
 The plan dictates how the specific task outlined in the playbook must be completed.

-Playbooks should be treated as living documents, which means that they are frequently updated by security team members to address industry changes and new threats.
+[[Playbook]]s should be treated as living documents, which means that they are frequently updated by security team members to address industry changes and new threats.
 Playbooks are generally managed as a collaborative effort, since security team members have different levels of expertise.

 Updates are often made if: